First-generation College Student

 Val met her husband, S. Brian Mukherjee, a technology executive turned investor almost 20 years ago while working at an Internet startup in San Francisco, CA. Brian is a first-generation immigrant from India, whose parents fled Bangladesh as refugees during the partition in 1947.
 Brian’s father went on to graduate from medical school, joined the Indian Army, and retired as a Brigadier General.
 His mother was a college professor and later led a non-profit organization serving military families.
 Brian came to Iowa State University on a full scholarship to pursue graduate studies in engineering and later earned an MBA from Chicago Booth.
 After working as an engineer and a management consultant, he joined the emerging Internet industry in the late-1990s.
 He later served as the CEO of several public and private technology companies, where he built, transformed, and exited several Internet, mobile, and software companies.
 He also helped launch a Chicago-based private equity fund before starting his own venture equity firm that invests in earlier stage technology startups.

-Val and Brian have two school-age children, a son (14) and a daughter (11), and live in Winnetka, IL.
+Val and Brian have two school-age children, a son (14) and a daughter (11).
 As a mother, Val experienced first-hand the agony of a miscarriage, a life-threatening ectopic pregnancy, as well as the joy of two live, healthy births.
 A lifelong athlete, Val started playing tennis five years ago and rose quickly through the USTA rankings.
 She competed in local, state, and national tournaments, and represented her local club at the Women’s Nationals in 2017.
 She taught both her children to play golf and tennis and coaches her daughter’s tennis and basketball teams.